-- Hold down the <AF> and <[TM] 2> buttons simultaneously and turn the <[TM] > dial. - The diagram on the left shows an AEB amount of ±1 stop centering on the standard exposure level.
-The AEB amount (1.0), the AEB range < >, and the <ISO> icon will be displayed. - You can also set it while looking at the exposure level indicator in the viewfinder. - The shooting operation will be the same as AEB shooting while changing the shutter speed or aperture. - AEB cannot be used with flash or bulb exposures. - AEB shooting is possible only within the settable shutter speed range (1/ 8000 - 30 sec.), aperture range, and ISO speed range (100 - 1600).
-It is not possible with ISO 50 and 3200 even if the ISO speed extension is [On]. - If you use C.Fn-06-2 to set the exposure setting increment to 1/2 stop, AEB shooting with the ISO speed will not be possible. - In the continuous shooting mode, holding down the shutter button will take all three bracketed shots continuously, then the shooting will stop automatically (except during mirror lockup). - When AEB is used with the self-timer, the three bracketed shots will be taken in succession after the 2- or 10-second self-timer delay. - If the drive mode is set to single shooting, press the shutter button three times to take the three AEB shots. - AEB can be combined with exposure compensation. - During AEB shooting, the <> icon in the viewfinder and the <<>> or <ISO> icon on the LCD panel will blink.
+- Hold down the <AF> and < buttons simultaneously and turn the < dial. - The diagram on the left shows an AEB amount of ±1 stop centering on the standard exposure level.
+The AEB amount (1.0), the AEB range < >, and the <ISO > icon will be displayed. - The shooting operation will be the same as AEB shooting while changing the shutter speed or aperture. - AEB shooting (by changing the shutter speed/aperture or ISO speed) cannot be used with flash photography and bulb exposures. - AEB shooting is possible only within the settable shutter speed range (1/ 8000 - 30 sec.), aperture range, and ISO speed range (100 - 1600).
+It is not possible with ISO 50 and 3200 even if the ISO speed extension is [On]. - If you use C.Fn-06-2 to set the exposure setting increment to 1/2 stop, AEB shooting with the ISO speed will not be possible. - In the continuous shooting mode, holding down the shutter button will take all three bracketed shots continuously, then the shooting will stop automatically (except during mirror lockup). - When AEB is used with the self-timer, the three bracketed shots will be taken in succession after the 2- or 10-second self-timer delay. - If the drive mode is set to single shooting, press the shutter button three times to take the three AEB shots. - AEB can be combined with exposure compensation. - During AEB shooting, the $< \frac{1}{2}$ > icon in the viewfinder and the $< \frac{1}{2}$ > or < 1SO > icon on the LCD panel will blink.

-+ AE Lock
+🗙 AE Lock

 AE lock enables you to lock the exposure at a different place from the point of focus.
-After locking the exposure, you can recompose the shot while maintaining the desired exposure setting.
-This is called AE lock.
-It is effective for backlit subjects.
+After locking the exposure, you can recompose the shot while maintaining the desired exposure level.
+This feature is useful for backlit and spotlighted subjects.

-Press the <X> button. (()6)
+Press the <★> button. (♂6)

-- Aim the viewfinder center over the subject where you want to lock the exposure, then press the <X > button. - The <> icon will light in the viewfinder and the exposure setting will be locked (AE lock). - Each time you press the < > button, it locks the current exposure setting.
+- Aim the viewfinder center over the subject where you want to lock the exposure, then press the < > button. - ► The <★> icon will light in the viewfinder and the exposure setting will be locked (AE lock). - Each time you press the < > button, it locks the current exposure setting.